distributed-system-analysis/pbench/doc/BENCHMARK_DATA_FORMAT.md

 script.
 For example, if a user does not specify --ioengine for fio, but fio uses ioengine=sync by default, it should be documented here.

-## Benchmark Metrics: Throughput, Latency, Resource, and Efficiency
+## Metric-Classes: Throughput, Latency, Resource, and Efficiency

 The four remaining entris in a bechmark iteration represent the benchmark output.
 These are called metric classes.
 The two primary metric classes are throughput (work over time)